Outcomes Framework 2.1

 About the Framework

-The Centre for Youth Impact’s Outcomes Framework shows our approach to planning, designing, delivering, and evaluating provision for young people.
+The College's Outcomes Framework shows our approach to planning, designing, delivering, and evaluating provision for young people.
 If you want a blueprint for the design, delivery and evaluation of your youth provision, you can use everything from our Outcomes Framework and use it directly.
 If you have your own outcomes framework or measures, you may not want to use every part of the Outcomes Framework.
 The framework is then useful to you as an example of how to logically work through all your planning decisions to ensure the measures you use are good tools for the outcomes you are delivering.

 The focus of Outcomes Framework 2.1 are the outcomes for young people that research suggests support positive and healthy development through adolescence and into adulthood by;